 Please be advised of the City's following department closings and operations:

 - Graham Memorial Park is closed to all group activties including but not limited to Little League Sports, Soccer, Basketball, Tennis, Family Gatherings, etc. The walking track will remain open for use, as long as, individuals follow the current social distancing as outlined by the governor.

 - Lebanon Aquatic Center is open for 2 hour time slots until further notice.

 - The Public Works Department curbside recycling and cardboard pickup has been discontinued until further notice.
 The Recycling Center located at 331 N. Woodlawn Ave. will remain open for public use until further notice. *Update: We plan to resume curbside recycling on July 6, 2020 as long as there are no additional or new state regulations restricting these types of programs.

-- The Lebanon Police Department building is closed to the public.
+- The Lebanon Police Department building is now open to the public.
 All officers remain on duty and are patroling while maintaining the social distancing guidelines at all times.
 Please call 911 for emergency situations only.
 The phone number for the Lebanon Police Department is 270-692-2121 (Dispatchers will screen all callers with a COVID-19 questionaire).

-- City Hall is closed to the public.
+- City Hall is open to the public.
 We ask that everyone wear a face mask upon entering the building and continue to practice safe social distancing.
 Please call 270-692-6272 with any questions you may have in regards to current operations.
 Tax payments may still be made by mail, our drop box located on the front of our building at 240 W. Main St., or on this website.